course-kit/guides/getting-started.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam suscipit bibendum ex nec interdum.
 Phasellus erat erat, hendrerit quis pretium eu, aliquet nec orci.
 ```

-The content of this file will be used for static rendering of the course pages, but is also available in JavaScript at run time.
+The content of this file will be used for static rendering of the course pages but is also available in JavaScript at run time.
 Here's a quick explanation of the properties:

 - `id` is the course ID taken from the course we created.
 You can copy this from the dashboard.
 This will be used at runtime for calls to CourseKit APIs as well as in URL paths within the site.
 - `title`, `description` self-explanatory.